CarouselDancing/vive-sync-server/README.md

 ## Starting the Server in the Editor

-1. Open the scene Assets/BaselineAgent/main.unity
+1. Open the scene Assets/Scenes/Start.unity
 2. Press Play
-3. Press on Host
+3. Press on Server

 ## Starting a test client in the Editor